Il Volo: Il Volo (2010–2012)

 During its first week, Il Volo reached the tenth spot of Billboard 200 and topped the Classical Albums chart, with sales of 23,000 copies.
 The album also entered the top ten in other countries, including Belgium, France, Germany, New Zealand and the Netherlands, and it peaked at number one on the Ö3 Austria Albums Chart.

-In June 2011, a Spanish version of the album was released, with the title Il Volo (Edición en Español).
+The Spanish version of the album Il Volo (Edición en Español) was released in June 2011.
 The record achieved commercial success in Mexico, peaking at number six and being certified platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas, as well as in the United States, where it topped the Billboard Latin Pop Albums chart and it received the RIAA Latin gold certification, denoting shipments in excess of 50,000 units in the country.

 This also allowed the group to receive two nominations at the 12th Latin Grammy Awards, in the categories Best New Artist and Best Pop Album by a Duo or Group with Vocals, for the album Il Volo (Edición en Español).

 The trio performed for the TV show The Talk in February 2011 and on 13 October 2011.
 On 31 July 2011, the trio performed "’O sole mio" and "This Time" for the President's Star Charity show in Singapore to help raise funds for the handicapped.

 On 4 September 2011, the trio performed "’O sole mio" and "Smile" for the MDA Labor Day Telethon.
 On 11 September 2011, the trio made a cameo appearance on the series finale of Entourage.

-On 27 October 2011, Il Volo performed live at the Detroit Opera House to tape their first concert DVD titled Il Volo – Takes Flight – Live from the Detroit Opera House.
-This concert premiered on 7 December 2011, in Detroit (on PBS Channel WTVS) and 1,000 cities across Canada (that receive Detroit's PBS on their cable system).
-On 21 November 2011, Il Volo released, only in digital format, their first EP called Christmas Favourites, which contains a duet with Pia Toscano.
-On the same date, their début album was re-released in a special edition that also includes the tracks from Christmas Favourites.
-On 22 December 2011, Il Volo was the closing guest for The Tonight Show with Jay Leno, singing "The Christmas Song".
+Il Volo performed live at the Detroit Opera House on 27 October 2011, later released as their first concert DVD.

+The group's EP Christmas Favorites, featuring a track with Pia Toscano, was released 21 November 2011.
+On the same date, their début album was reissued in a special Christmas edition augmented with the Christmas Favourites EP.
+Il Volo performed as the closing guest for The Tonight Show with Jay Leno on 22 December 2011, singing "The Christmas Song".

-On 28 February 2012, Il Volo's new CD and DVD, Il Volo – Takes Flight – Live from the Detroit Opera House, was released.
-This concert was shown on PBS stations across the US and Canada followed by a tour of the countries from August through October.
-In October and early November 2012 Il Volo performed in concert with Barbra Streisand.
-They sang with her the song "Smile", and "Make My Garden Grow", and performed singles "O Sole Mio" and "Un Amore Cosi Grande".
+The Detroit Opera House recording Il Volo Takes Flight aired 7 December 2011 on local PBS station WTVS, with the CD/DVD release 28 February 2012.
+The concert aired on PBS stations across the US and Canada, and the group toured the countries beginning that August.
+In October and early November 2012, the group performed with Barbra Streisand during the North American leg of her Barbra Live tour.
+They joined her onstage for the songs "Smile" and "Make Our Garden Grow", and performed singles "O Sole Mio" and "Un Amore Cosi Grande".